f3-factory/F3com-data/databases/main.md

 SQL identifiers should not use reserved words, and should be limited to alphanumeric characters `A-Z`, `0-9`, and the underscore symbol (`_`).
 Column names containing spaces (or special characters) and surrounded by quotes in the data definition are not compatible with the ORM.
 They cannot be represented properly as PHP object properties.

-Let's say we want to increment the user's number of visits and update the corresponding record in our users table, we can add the following code:-
+Let's say we want to increment the user's number of visits and update the corresponding record in our users table, we can add the following code:

 ``` php
 $user->visits++;
 $user->save();
 ```

-If we wanted to insert a record, we follow this process:-
+If we wanted to insert a record, we follow this process:

 ``` php
 $user=new DB\SQL\Mapper($db,'users');